 It is a NESA requirement that work samples be retained for all courses reportable to NESA that do not have an external examination.
-For this reason, teachers will collect and retain work samples for one significant assessment task, preferably later in the course, for all Year 10 and Year 11 courses and some Year 12 course as mandated by NESA.
+For this reason, teachers will collect and retain work samples for all Year 10 and Year 11 courses and some Year 12 course as mandated by NESA.

-Work samples should reflect a typical top, middle and lower end response as a minimum, with a typical A, C and E response being preferable.
+Work samples will reflect each grade submitted for the course in that year.
 Samples will be clearly labelled with the grade awarded and student names deleted.

-Work samples are also required for some HSC courses without a mandatory HSC examination, including English Studies and Numeracy.
+Work samples are also required for some HSC courses without a mandatory HSC examination, including (but not exclusively) English Studies and Numeracy.